What is Permanent Makeup?

 Proper procedures and precautions are used to ensure safe procedures.
 Either sterilized tools or disposable tools are used in a sanitized environment.
 When pre and post care instructions are followed the risk of complications are minimal.
 Allergic reactions to pigments are very rare, but sometimes occur.
 For this reason, a pigment patch test for those with sensitive skin or to topical makeup product, gold , silver, nickel, or hair dyes should be patch tested a few days in advance of the procedure.

 Usually Microblading is done in two sessions.
 The first takes two to three hours.
 In the first session, the brow is shaped and styled to the client’s preference, and pigment is applied..
 Four to six weeks later, the client returns for the second session for touch up, This takes one to two hours.

 The level of discomfort is relatively minor.
-Some liken it to tweezing two to three hairs at the same time.
-Usually, a topical anesthetic is used to numb the area being worked.
+Before starting the procedure a liquid anesthetic is applied to the area you want to pigment so that the treatment of permanent make-up would be painless.
 Topical anesthetics are safe and may contain lidocaine, tetracaine and epinephrine.

-Redness and slight swelling in the area are common after the procedure.
-Often clients liken the feeling to a slight sunburn.
-Frequently Tylenol is used to deaden any discomfort.
+Redness and slight swelling in the area are common after the procedure

 Who should NOT have Microblading?